cuprate/storage/blockchain

 Invariants when not using service

-cuprate_blockchain can be used without the service feature enabled but there are some things that must be kept in mind when doing so.
+cuprate_blockchain can be used without the service module but there are some things that must be kept in mind when doing so.

 Failing to uphold these invariants may cause panics.